davicenna/davicenna.github.io/README.md

 [Home](./)&nbsp;&nbsp;&nbsp;[Resume](assets/CV.pdf)&nbsp;&nbsp;&nbsp;[Medium](https://dataavicenna.medium.com)

 ## About
 I am an Academic Assistant (Economics) at the Department of Economics, Universitas Gadjah Mada, Indonesia.
 I earned my bachelor's degree from the Department of Economics, Universitas Gadjah Mada, and my master's degree from the Research School of Economics, The Australian National University.
-I was a recipient of the LPDP scholarship by Indonesia's Ministry of Finance to pursue my master's program.
-My main research interests currently lie in the area of labour economics and development economics.
+I received the LPDP scholarship by Indonesia's Ministry of Finance to pursue my master's degree.
+My primary research interests currently lie in the area of labour economics and development economics.

-In my spare time, I like going for a run!
-I also enjoy hiking and trekking in nature!
+In my spare time, I enjoy running, hiking, and trekking in nature.

 ## Education
 - Master of Economic Policy - The Australian National University (ANU) (_2023 - 2024_)